pknw1-www/test2/README.md

 - [X] publish web content into the ```publish``` foldersss
 - [x] verify pushas
 - [X] merge into main when happys
-- [X] execute the build github actions
+- [X] execute the build github actions xcb
 - [ ]   VEFY IMPORTANT - the image name has to escape the slash in the image name so it should be ```maverick1542\/web:latest```a
 - [ ] this will ctreatem a ```docker-compose.yml``` filedfggfdgfgdffgdask
 - [ ] this will create a docker image (named as you input)ssss ss